• Home

 Crispy brown Banana Scones on a baking tray after being baked.

-Step 7: Make the Glaze
+Step 7: Bake the Scones and Cool

 The whisked glaze ingredients in a glass bowl.

-Step 8: Drizzle the Glaze
+Step 8: Make the Glaze

 If you drizzle when the scones are hot, the glaze will melt and the scones will be a liquid mess.